grilme99/sentry-luau/docs/configuration/transports.md

 # Transports

-The Lua SDKs use a `transport` to send events to Sentry.
+The Luau SDKs use a `transport` to send events to Sentry.
 On Roblox, the `HttpService` API is used to send events.
 Transports will drop an event if it fails to send due to a lack of connection.

 ## `HttpServiceTransport`